Harsh-812/MLOps_Labs/Lab_4/README.md

 - Dataset: **Breast Cancer Wisconsin** (binary classification problem).
 - Trained a **Scikit-learn GradientBoostingClassifier** model.
 - Routes:
-  - `/healthz` → shows if the app and model are running.
+  - `/healthz` : shows if the app and model are running.
-  - `/metadata` → returns dataset, model version, and label info.
+  - `/metadata` : returns dataset, model version, and label info.
 - Updated the web page to collect the first four features of the dataset
   (**Mean Radius**, **Mean Texture**, **Mean Perimeter**, **Mean Area**).
-- Used a multi-stage Dockerfile that trains the model and then serves it using Flask + Gunicorn.
+- Used a multi-stage Dockerfile (first stage trains the model, second serves it with flask) that trains the model and then serves it using Flask + Gunicorn.
 - Added a Docker **HEALTHCHECK** so the container automatically reports when it is healthy.
 - Built and ran the container with `docker compose`.
 - Tagged and pushed the final image to **Docker Hub**: